Rizzler Sports Logo

 How to Track QAB

 After games: Review QAB percentages for each player.
-Look for trends — is a player's QAB percentage improving even if their batting average is flat?
+Look for trends.
+Is a player's QAB percentage improving even if their batting average is flat?
 That's a sign they're developing the right habits.

 In evaluations: QAB percentage is a valuable input for player evaluations.
 Pair it with OBP and strikeout rate for a complete picture of offensive development.